-Firebrick protects the stove body, extends the life of your stove and radiates heat more evenly.
+Firebrick extends the life of your stove and radiates heat more evenly.
 Check to see that all firebricks are in their correct positions and have not become misaligned during shipping or assembly.
 If removed for ease of locating stove, firebrick must be replaced before firing.
-There are four different full-sized bricks (A, K, F, D) and three (E, G, H) with notches.
-See diagram, fig. 8, for proper positioning.
+See diagrams, fig. 13a - 13c, for proper positioning.